Great Divide Basin: Geography

-While usually thought of as a single basin, the Great Divide Basin is actually several contiguous sub-basins, most notably those centered on Circle Bar Lake, Frewen Lake, Lost Creek Lake, Red Lake, and Separation Lake.
+While usually thought of as a single basin, the Great Divide Basin actually consists of several contiguous sub-basins, most notably those centered on Circle Bar Lake, Frewen Lake, Lost Creek Lake, Red Lake, and Separation Lake.
 The interior ridges separating these sub-basins have led to disagreement about the correct path of the Continental Divide across or around the basin.

 The Lucite Hills form part of the western boundary of the basin, featuring Black Rock Butte and Emmons Cone.
 Alkali Flat and Greasewood Flat are directly to their northeast.
 Sand dunes lie in the central western part of the basin.
 In the southern part of the western basin, Red Desert Flat and Red Desert Basin are the major features.
 These are about 25 miles northwest of the town of Wamsutter.
 In the northeast part of the Great Divide Basin is Chain Lakes Flat, southwest and downslope from Bairoil and Lamont.

 The basin is a high desert dominated by sand dunes, bluffs and alkali flats.
 Flora and fauna include small trees in some ravines and the occasional shrub, along with many birds and pronghorn, mule deer, feral horses, and a desert elk herd.
 The basin includes uranium ore deposits and many oil and natural gas wells.
 There has been debate between those who wish to exploit the resources within the basin and those who wish to see at least parts of it officially designated as wilderness.

 In popular culture

 The British author Arthur Conan Doyle described a romanticized version of the Great Divide Basin, which the novel called the Great Alkali Plain, in his Sherlock Holmes work A Study in Scarlet (1887).

+In Jules Verne’s Around the World in Eighty Days (1873), Phileas Fogg and his companions ride the new transcontinental railroad across the American West and thus presumably across the Great Divide Basin.
+However, the book has them crossing the Continental Divide at Bridger Pass, 7524 feet above sea level, which was actually on the Overland Trail and not the railroad.
+This is a prominent example of the confusion mentioned above.